Getting Started

 • @nuxt/content:document-driven - When using Document Driven mode.
 See Nuxt Content for more details.

-You can opt out of application sources individually or all of them by using the excludeAppSources config.
+You can disable application sources individually or all at once using the excludeAppSources config option.

 export default defineNuxtConfig({